spcourse/website/_schedules/Scientific Programming/index.md

 <table>
   <tr>
     <td> <b>Level 7</b> </td><td colspan="3"> <b>POPULATIONS</b>.
 Predator-prey simulations are models used in ecology and computer science to study the dynamics between populations of predators and their prey within an ecosystem.
 What's particularly interesting about these simulations is how they can reveal emergent patterns and complex behaviors that arise from relatively simple rules.
-Ta make it easier to program such a simulation you will learn a programming technique called object oriented programming (OOP).</td>
+To make it easier to program such a simulation you will learn a programming technique called object oriented programming (OOP).</td>
   </tr><tr>
     <td> <b>Level 8</b> </td><td colspan="3"> <b>ACQUISITION</b>.
 What was the best year for movies?
-This is often debated on the internet, for example [here](https://www.washingtonpost.com/news/style/wp/2018/12/28/feature/what-was-the-best-year-in-movie-history/), [here](https://www.independent.co.uk/arts-entertainment/films/features/film-history-best-year-1999-star-wars-matrix-fight-club-sixth-sense-a9036911.html), [here](https://www.reddit.com/r/movies/comments/5m6jrp/best_year_for_movies/) and [here](https://www.maxim.com/entertainment/10-movies-prove-1994-was-best-year-film-history).
+This is often debated on the internet, for example <a href = "https://www.washingtonpost.com/news/style/wp/2018/12/28/feature/what-was-the-best-year-in-movie-history/">here</a>, <a href = "https://www.independent.co.uk/arts-entertainment/films/features/film-history-best-year-1999-star-wars-matrix-fight-club-sixth-sense-a9036911.html">here</a>, <a href = "https://www.reddit.com/r/movies/comments/5m6jrp/best_year_for_movies/"> and <a href = "https://www.maxim.com/entertainment/10-movies-prove-1994-was-best-year-film-history">here</a>.
 You're going to write a bot that extracts information from websites to find an answer to this question.
 This process is called web-scraping.
 When you're doing research it's often the case that the data is out there on the internet, but no-one went through the effort to collect for you in way that you can directly use it.
 In that case you will need to know how to acquire this data yourself. </td>
   </tr><tr>
     <td> <b>Level 9</b> </td><td colspan="3"> <b>TRANSFORMATION</b>.
 Does a restaurant pass health code inspections?
 Could you gauge this by analyzing reviews of this restaurant?
 You will use information from two different data sources (Yelp and the Washington State Department of Health) to answer these questions.
 The problem is (as you will see quite often when analyzing data), there is no straightforward way to combine the two data sources.
 They were never made to be used together, so you will need to transform the datasets to be used together.</td>
   </tr><tr>